|The University of Adelaide||Home | Faculties & Divisions | Search|

 Australian Psychological Society South Australian Branch Award 2008, for significant contributions to the South Australian section of the College of Health Psychologists.

 Interdisciplinary approaches to health care.

-Co-ordinator Person, Culture and Medicine I - food, sex, pain and death considered from psychological, anthropological and biological perspectives.
+Human behaviour and experiences considered from psychological, anthropological and biological perspectives.

 Co-co-ordinator Master of Psychology (Health).

 Professor Chur-Hansen has two main areas of research endeavour.